Your website just got a boost!

 CloudFlare is Breaking Encryption

-A major issue is that CloudFlare disrupts the intended functionality of SSL by inserting itself between users’ web browsers and servers, transmitting much of the traffic UNENCRYPTED.
+A major issue, however, is that CloudFlare disrupts the intended functionality of SSL by inserting itself between users’ web browsers and servers, transmitting much of the traffic (from itself to the web servers it has taken over) UNENCRYPTED.
 This represents a significant security flaw, as it allows CloudFlare the potential to intercept sensitive data, including passwords and personal information.
 Such vulnerabilities could be exploited by attackers if they gain access to CloudFlare’s infrastructure, which has occurred in past incidents[2][3].

 Furthermore, gaps in CloudFlare’s security controls have been identified that allow malicious users to bypass protections and target other customers on the platform[1].
 This shared infrastructure model raises serious concerns about the overall security of data transmitted through their services.